 As an EV owner in New Zealand, you are able to sign up and gain instant access to our complete fast charger network.
 Our chargers are cashless and cardless, and can be activated by user account.
 Users can opt to purchase an RFID fob which, when swiped against the station, will activate it.
-These fobs are your access key to our station.
+Your RFID fob is your access key to our stations.
 They do not hold credit, they simply contain your ChargeNet account number.
 To register a new user account click here.
 We need a mailing address to send your RFID fob to.
 We also strongly recommend you provide your mobile phone number to take advantage of our free SMS service and to enable our helpdesk staff to contact you.
-Accounts are enabled by attaching a VISA or MasterCard to collect payment.
-At the beginning of each month, we send you a statement via email, and your credit card is charged after the 20th of that month.
+Accounts are enabled by attaching a VISA or MasterCard so we can collect payment.
+At the beginning of each month, we send you a statement via email, and your credit/debit card is charged after the 20th of that month.

-When you sign up you will be couriered an RFID (radio frequency identification) card or fob that gives you access to the fast charger network.
+When you sign up you will have a chance to purchase an RFID (radio frequency identification) card or fob that gives you access to the fast charger network.
 Simply wave it against the app symbol on the front of the charger panel to activate a charging session.
 The station is now linked to your account and will time-out if a charging session is not started within 3 minutes.

 If you need to use the network before your fob has arrived, or if you don’t have your fob handy, you can still activate a charger remotely.
-Your options are: (1) by txt message (instructions are on the front of most chargers); (2) from the ChargeNet NZ web site by clicking here; or (3) by calling our helpdesk on 0800 2 CHARGE.
+Your options are: (1) by txt message (instructions are on the front of most chargers); (2) via the ChargeNet NZ app; (3) from the ChargeNet NZ web site by clicking here; or (4) by calling our helpdesk on 0800 2 CHARGE.